 How To Cook Lentils In A Rice Cooker?

 Rice cooker used to cook rice?
 It is a myth idea when your countertop rice cooker can go well with a number of things beyond rice, such as beans, chickpeas, soups, bakes, and the superstar protein source, lentils.

-Cooking lentils is not as complex as you think when there are just a few steps to make a delicious rich nutritious lentil bowl.
+Cooking lentils is not as complex as you think when there are just a few steps to make a delicious and nutritious lentil bowl.

-Different kinds of lentils may order a discrepancy of water potion as well as the cooking time.
-Here I got for you the standard recipe to cook lentils in a rice cooker.
-You can adjust the potion of water to fix it with the firm of lentils you want.
+Just like how different rice requires different water ratio in rice cookers, different lentils may need a discrepancy of water potion and cooking time.
+Here is the standard recipe to cook lentils in rice cookers.
+You can adjust the portion of water according to how firm you want lentils to be.